How Accurate Is Google Translate for Your Business? 2024 Research

 Taking an experiment on a simpler piece of text, machine translation has shown slightly better results.
 This proves the fact that Google Translate is a great tool for personal use — to grasp the general meaning of a piece of content.

-Below you can see text in Ukrainian translated into Spanish.
-The parts underlined in red show unnatural sentence structure in the target language, unnecessary repetition of words, and excessively literal translation.
+Below you can see a French text translated into Spanish.
+The parts underlined in red show inaccurate use of definite articles.

-To understand how accurate Google Translate is for Ukrainian-Spanish translation, see the comparison table below.
+To understand how accurate Google Translate is for English-French translation, see the comparison table below.

 The bottom line is, you should use Google Translate for: